folbricht/desync/README.md

 - Stores and retrieves index files from remote index stores such as HTTP, SFTP and S3
 - Built-in HTTP(S) index server to read/write indexes
 - Reflinking matching blocks (rather than copying) from seed files if supported by the filesystem (currently only Btrfs and XFS)
+- catar archives can be created from standard tar archives, and they can also be extracted to GNU tar format.

 ## Terminology